-- 3.8.1 After installation the pipeline system of essential purpose shall be hydraulically tested with pressure at least 1,5 times higher than the design pressure. - 3.8.2 The pipeline system of non-essential purpose may be tested for tightness with the working pressure. - 3.8.3 For electrically conductive pipes the availability of grounding shall be checked and the spot check of resistance shall be carried out.
+- 3.8.1 After installation the pipeline system of essential purpose shall be hydraulically tested with pressure at least 1,5 times higher than the design pressure.
+Notwithstanding the requirement above, the requirements in 3.8.2 may be applied to open ended pipes (drains, effluent, etc.). - 3.8.2 The pipeline system of non-essential purpose may be tested for tightness with the working pressure. - 3.8.3 For electrically conductive pipes the availability of grounding shall be checked and the spot check of resistance shall be carried out.